Lou Schiappacasse: Death

-At the time of the 1910 U.S. Federal Census, Louis Joseph "Lou" Schiappacasse was living at 630 Main Street in Ann Arbor, Michigan with his older sister, Teresa M Schiappacasse and younger brother, Alexander Joseph Schiappacasse.
+At the time of the 1910 U.S. Federal Census, Louis Joseph "Lou" Schiappacasse was living at 630 Main Street in Ann Arbor, Michigan, with his older sister, Teresa M Schiappacasse and younger brother, Alexander Joseph Schiappacasse.

-Louis Joseph "Lou" Schiappacasse died at home on September 20, 1910, after a week-long bout of typhoid fever at the age of 29 years, 5 months and 21 days.
-He was buried September 22, 1922, in the Anton Schiappacasse family plot at Saint Thomas Catholic Cemetery in Ann Arbor, Michigan alongside his parents and siblings.
+Louis Joseph "Lou" Schiappacasse died at home on September 20, 1910, after a week-long bout of typhoid fever at the age of 29.